What do all these letters mean? What is the difference in IHSA, NCAA, NCEA, and ANRC teams?

 How much does it cost?

-Team members should be prepared to pay for weekly lessons and additional unstructured rides (as they are available).
-Other costs include horse show fees for classes at $25 per class, $10 a night towards hotel, and their own meals during competition weekends.
-Costs for all club members include semester dues of $40, and costs for team members include yearly IHSA dues of $40 per year.
+Team members should be prepared to pay for weekly lessons and homework rides.
+Other costs include horse show fees for classes at $15 per class, $10 a night towards hotel, and their own meals during competition weekends.
+Costs for all club members include semester dues of $40-50, and costs for team members include yearly IHSA dues of $40 per year ($60 if both HS and W).
 Riders are expected to provide their own riding apparel and to purchase a team jacket.
 See our financial page

 How often can I ride?

 The Team Captain coordinates weekly lessons.
-Additional riding opportunities include non-structure "free ride" opportunities, where show team members work on strengthening exercises and specific weekly assignments made by the coaches.
-Free rides are available on a first-come, first-serve basis and are fee based.
+Additional riding opportunities include non-structure "homework ride" opportunities, where show team members work on strengthening exercises and specific weekly assignments made by the coaches.
+Homework rides are available on a first-come, first-serve basis and are fee based.

 Still have questions?
 Contact Us!